FlamerNZ/OpenCoreConfigs/README.md

 # OpenCoreConfigs
 Place to keep track of all my OpenCore configurations and attempts at installing

-This branch is my working Catalina config using 0.5.9 RELEASE
+This master is my working Catalina config using 0.5.9 RELEASE